Debugging Spectrum Programs

 - Set breakpoint: Set breakpoint at entry point or specific address

-(gdb) continue - Disassemble current code: See what's executing
+(gdb) c - Disassemble current code: See what's executing

-(gdb) x/20i $pc - Step through instructions: Execute one instruction at a time
+(gdb) dis - Step through instructions: Execute one instruction at a time

-(gdb) stepi - Inspect registers and memory: Check CPU state
+(gdb) si - Inspect registers and memory: Check CPU state

-(gdb) x/16x $sp # View stack - Continue or modify: Resume execution or change values
+(gdb) reg - Continue or modify: Resume execution

 Useful Assembly Debugging Commands